Not all websites have a “writers needed” page on their website that tell you how to apply (and what they pay).

-Here are just 25 websites that you can check out that specify writers needed, which publish content on a variety of topics in a wide range of niches ranging from science and politics, to web design and photography — all of which offer to pay $100 per article (or more).
+Here are just 20 websites that that have a writers needed page—all of which publish content on a variety of topics in a wide range of niches ranging from science and politics, to web design and photography.

 Topics: Lifestyle, Beauty, Home, Business, Finance, Technology, Travel, Food, Health

-DotDash (formerly About.com) is the parent company of a range of authoritative sites including Verywell, The Spruce, The Balance, Investopedia, Lifewire, Byrdie, MyDomaine, TriSavvy, Brides, Liquor.com, and ThoughtCo.
-On their Careers page, select the Contract / Freelance tab and look for positions beginning with “Freelance.”
+DotDash Meredith is the parent company of a range of authoritative sites including Verywell, The Spruce, The Balance, Investopedia, Lifewire, Byrdie, MyDomaine, TriSavvy, Brides, Liquor.com, ThoughtCo., EatingWell, Better Homes & Gardens, and more.
+On their Careers page, select the Contract/Freelance tab and look for positions beginning with “Freelance.”

 Topics: Entertainment, Lifestyle, Science, Books, Facts, History, Society, Crime, Politics, Religion, Bizarre/Weird Stuff